zzalscv2/FFEA/doc/2-UserManual/7-FFEAFiles.md

 ---------------------------------------------

 This file provides a list of nodes where a certain force is to be applied.
+ The forces can be linear or circular, and the header specifies the total number of constant forces to take from the input file, the number of linear forces and the number of circular forces.
+ Then, the file has a section on linear forces, and a file on circular forces, needed in this order but appearing only if the correspondent number of forces is higher than zero.

+In the linear forces section,
- Besides the header, specifying the number of constant forces to take from the input file, each line writes Force module (in ` N `), a unit vector with the direction of the force, blob index, conformation index, and node number ` or ` string all so that the same force is applied onto every on this blob.
-Thus, a valid ` ctforces ` file with force 1e-9 applied onto every node on blob 1 towards the z axis, and 3 nodes on blob 2 pushed towards x would look like:
+ each line writes Force module (in ` N `), a unit vector with the direction of the force, blob index, conformation index, and node number ` or ` string all so that the same force is applied onto every on this blob.

+In the rotational forces section, each line writes Force module (in ` N `), a two letter keyword (see later), a point and an axis, specifying the torque rotation axis, and three integer specifying blob, conformation and node where the force is being applied.
+The first letter of the two-letter keyword specifies if the point given associated to the axis is given in Cartesian coordinates (`p`) or as a triad ` blob `, `conf`, `node` (`n`, **NOT SUPPORTED YET**).
+ The second one
+ specifies if the circular force is a torque (`t`) \f$\tau = r\times F\f$ or a constant force (`f`) \f$\tau = \hat{r}\times F\f$.

+Thus, a valid ` ctforces ` file with force 1e-9 `N` applied onto every node on blob 1 towards the z axis, 3 nodes on blob 2 pushed towards x would look like, and all the nodes of blob 0 suffering a torque resulting of a force with magnitude 1e-10 `N` around the axis going through point (-1.9e-9, -1.4313e-9, 8.911e-10) `m` and direction (0,1,0) would look like:

     ffea ctforces file
+    num_ctforces 5
-    num_ctforces 4
+    num_linear_forces 4
-    ctforces:
+    num_rot_forces 1
+    linear forces:
     1e-9 0 0 1 1 0 all
     1e-9 1 0 0 2 0 104
     1e-9 1 0 0 2 0 134
     1e-9 1 0 0 2 0 152
+    rotational forces:
+    1e-10 pt -1.9e-9 -1.4313e-9 8.911e-10 0 1 0 0 0 all  <!-- node 1402 -->

+As in the main input FFEA file, XML comments are supported.